Criteria for Waiver of Unemployment Insurance Overpayment - UI Benefit Payment Control (BPC) - Unemployment Insurance

 - Recovery could be unconscionable under the circumstances, or

-Source: The CARES Act, The Continued Assistance for Unemployed Workers Act of 2020.
+Source: Coronavirus Aid, Relief, and Economic Security Act, The Continued Assistance for Unemployed Workers Act of 2020, American Rescue Plan Act.